-Water Quality Monitoring The Air Force's consultant has been performing continual sampling of the water supply wells in the system near the Haven Well.
+Water Quality Monitoring

+The Air Force's consultant has been performing continual sampling of the water supply wells in the system near the Haven Well.
 In addition to the water supply wells, the Air Force's consultant is sampling other monitoring wells in the surrounding area to track the aquifer and monitor for any PFCs moving toward the supply wells.
-To date, all detected levels of PFCs of the surrounding area remain below the provisionary health standards.
+To date, all detected levels of PFCs in the currently operating supply wells remain below the provisionary health standards.
 The attached data provides the sample results to date.

-A meeting was held at the Pease offices of the New Hampshire Department of Environmental Services on September 17, 2014.
-The response team consisting of the City of Portsmouth, Pease Development Authority, Weston & Sampson (City's technical consultant), AMEC (Air Force's consultant), NHDES, EPA, Air Force and Health officials all met to discuss the progress of the monitoring and assessment of the contamination.
+A second in-person meeting was held at the Pease offices of the New Hampshire Department of Environmental Services in December to discuss the monitoring results.
+The response team consisting of the City of Portsmouth, Pease Development Authority, Weston & Sampson (City's technical consultant), AMEC (Air Force's consultant), NHDES, EPA, Air Force and Health officials will meet to discuss the progress of the monitoring and assessment of the contamination.
 The Air Force is currently working with AMEC to further identify the source areas where the PFC contamination is likely to be present in the highest concentrations.
-They are also working on installing additional monitoring wells in the aquifer to develop a profile of the contaminant zone so they can better assess the potential for it to travel beyond the Haven Well area.
-Replacement of the Haven Well Supply The City has recently signed a Memorandum of Agreement with the Air Force regarding the next steps toward replacing the Haven Well water supply.
-The Air Force has agreed to fund the cost of preliminary hydrogeologic studies of potential new well sites to replace the volume previously obtained from the Haven Well.
-Currently there are three areas that will be pursued that were identified in the City's 2009 hydrogeological assessment of potential well sites.
-These areas are all in the water system's service territory and are in Portsmouth, Greenland and Madbury.
-Further information will be provided once landowner access has been obtained and the assessments have commenced.
-Further Updates and Information The City and the Air Force intend to provide additional monthly updates.
+They have also installed additional monitoring wells in the aquifer to develop a profile of the contaminant zone so they can better assess the potential for it to travel beyond the Haven Well area.

+Replacement of the Haven Well Supply

+Landowner access agreements have been obtained by the City's hydrogeologic consultant, Emery & Garrett Groundwater Investigations, to survey areas in Portsmouth and Greenland that were identified as having potential groundwater supplies to replace the Haven Well water.
+These areas are in the water system's service territory and if the surveys prove favorable additional access agreements will be pursued to proceed with test wells to further determine potential quantity and quality of these sources.

+Further Updates and Information

+The City and the Air Force will continue to provide additional updates.
 This information will be distributed electronically on the City of Portsmouth's website in the Department of Public Work's "Water" section.
 If anyone needs additional information or has questions contact Brian Goetz, Deputy Director of Public Works at 766-1420.